MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/dashboards-on-azure-managed-grafana.md

 - User authentication and access control using Microsoft Entra identities.
 - Direct import of existing charts from the Azure portal.

-This article describes how to create a SCOM Managed Instance dashboards on Azure Managed Grafana.
+This article describes how to create a SCOM Managed Instance dashboard on Azure Managed Grafana.

-## Steps to create a SCOM Managed Instance dashboards on Azure Managed Grafana
+## Steps to create a SCOM Managed Instance dashboard on Azure Managed Grafana

-To create a SCOM Managed Instance dashboards on Azure Managed Grafana, follow these steps:
+To create a SCOM Managed Instance dashboard on Azure Managed Grafana, follow these steps:

 ### Get started with Azure Managed Instance